KunYi/Simple-UEFI-Bootloader/README.md

 https://github.com/KNNSpeed/Simple-Kernel/

 Why not upload it as-is?
 Consider the fact that, once something is released online, it can very rapidly disseminate all over the place.
 If that ever were to happen here, it would be a shame if what spread were an ugly mess.
+The bootloader.c file cannot be compiled without its headers, and it's just here to show that it does in fact exist.

 "A delayed game is eventually good, but a rushed game is forever bad."
 -Shigeru Miyamoto